-To date, he has produced seven albums under his own name, the most recent of which, Atomism, was released in June 2013.
-He has also contributed to a number of compilations including Ressonus Net - Volume One, Gonzo Circus - Mind The Gap, and Doppelganger 141.
+To date, he has produced eight albums under his own name, the most recent of which, Five Augmented Locations, was released in September 2014.
+He has also contributed to a number of compilations including Ressonus Net – Volume One, Gonzo Circus – Mind The Gap, and Doppelganger 141.
 His work has been released by several labels including Paradigm, AtmoWorks and Alimentic.

-He currently lives and works in the Netherlands.
+He currently lives and works in Nijmegen, The Netherlands.

 For more information and the full catalogue please visit Bandcamp.